 • Consider Synth DIY if you have an electronics or Electrical Engineering background, or if you're a hobbyists looking to save money while gaining a deeper understanding of EE in the field of electronic instrument design.

+What's a semi modular?
+Well, it's a synth that employs a combination of hardwired patches behind the panel *but* also includes audio and control signal inputs and outputs to be interfaced with other analog, modular devices and systems.
 Starting with a semi-modular synth is great for anyone seeking some limited experience with hardware modular without breaking the bank.
 The Moog Werkstatt, Moog Mother-32, Arturia Microbrute, Make Noise 0-Coast, Kilpatrick Phenol the Roland System-1m are all under $1k and are a great starting point but are still excellent semi-modular synths for any level user.